Everything You Need for a Backyard Movie Night - E! Online

 Breezy summer nights call for bringing family time outside!

-In order to have the best, most memorable summer yet, we've rounded up all the things you need to throw a stylish al fresco dinner party, pool floats to make your dip in the pool even more fun and trendy sips to serve to guests.
-Today, we want to help you have the ultimate outdoor movie theater experience.
+Now that summer is almost here, it's time to start making your list of things you want to over the next few months.
+Since we're all about helping you live your best life, we want to help you have the most memorable summer yet.
+We've already rounded up all the things you need to throw a stylish al fresco dinner party, pool floats to make your dip in the pool even more fun and trendy sips to serve to guests.
+Today, we want to help you create the ultimate outdoor movie theater experience.

+Watching a movie on a big screen under the stars is such a fun and memorable way to spend an evening with family and friends.
+Best part is, it's not that difficult to set up.
 From portable projectors and durable screens to speakers and must-have sweets and seating, we rounded up all the essentials that you need to watch your favorite films under the stars.
+Check those out below.

 Mdbebbron 120 inch Projection Screen

 This easy set-up screen is one of the best deals we've seen on projection screens.
 In addition to being foldable, it's made with natural Polyester fabric to ensure a sharper, brighter image.
+Right now it's on sale for just $27.

 Outdoor Movie Screen